adirery/CarND---Project-9/README.md

 8. The waypoints and the MPC results are pushed into the respective vectors (next_..._vals and mpc_..._vals resectively)

 ## MPC Algorithm
 The MPC algorithm implemented follows pretty much the algorithm outlined in the lectures with one addition: The previous steering & acceleration values are provided from the main.cpp in order to cater for the 100ms delay between calculation and actuation.

-In particular this means the following main steps:
-1.
+The class FG_Eval contains the cost function and the car's physical constraints.
+The MPC Solve function contains additional actuator constraints and solves the optimization problem usig the IPOpt library.

 ### Cost function